 About the Veterans Care Program: video

-The Veterans Care Program located at Parkwood Hospital provides complex continuing and long term care for Canadian war Veterans.
+The Veterans Care Program located at Parkwood Institute provides complex continuing and long term care for Canadian war Veterans.
 The program has 192 inpatient beds.
 Eligibility for admission is established according to Veterans Affairs Canada criteria.
 Our mission is achieved through service, education, and research.